Holly Beckham

 I had an amazing morning.
 Despite feeling under the weather last night and full of cold on wake up, I managed to clear up quickly and do 1.5 hour of ⛸️ and filming for my upcoming test followed by a 5.3km run along the river.
 My longest run yet!
 That's couch to 5km in just less than 2 weeks 🎉.
 I'm not sure what the normal method is 🤔, but this seems to have worked 😅.

 Today also marks my half way point of my 100km challenge to raise money for Great Ormond Street Charity Hospital with 50.3km recorded so far.
 I can't say it's getting any easier.
 I'm not a runner.
 I don't particularly enjoy it and it certainly is a challenge for me.
-However, it's nothing compared to the challenges the children of GOSH face on a daily basis and I'm very proud to be doing my part to help both Lily and all those other children make their journeys a little bit brighter.
+However, it's nothing compared to the challenges the children of GOSH face on a daily basis and I'm very proud to be doing my part to help both our daughter and all those other children make their journeys a little bit brighter.

 Thank you again for all the support and donations.
 It is greatly appreciated.
 If you would like to know more of donate: